Harry Cody (musician)

-Harry Cody is a Swedish songwriter, composer, and guitarist.
+Harry Cody (born 13 October 1962) is a Swedish songwriter, composer, and guitarist.
 He was a founding member of the glam metal and industrial band Shotgun Messiah, before joining Coma and founding Das Cabal.
 He has recorded with Tom Waits, among others.

 Cody has composed scores for film and television commercials.

 Early life

 Cody was born in Surahammar and moved to Skövde at age seven.
 He grew up influenced by a variety of rock and roll guitar players such as Chuck Berry, Scotty Moore (Elvis Presley), and Eddie Van Halen, among others.

 After finishing school, Cody worked for Volvo, and also served in the Swedish army.
 He quit his job to focus on music.

 Career

 In 1983, Cody met Tim Skold, a bassist in Skövde, and they began playing together.
 Two years later, going by the name Harry K. Cody, he and Skold formed the band Kingpin, with Pekka "Stixx Galore" (later "Stixx") Ollinen (drums), and original singer J.K.
 Knox (Jukka Kemppainen).
 Cody played guitar on the band's album, Welcome To Bop City, which featured replacement singer, Easy Action's Zinny J. Zan.
 Cody's guitarwork earned him notice resulting in a feature in the "New Talent" column of Guitar Player magazine in 1986.

 "Welcome To Bop City" was released in Sweden by CMM Records in 1988, and yielded a No. 1 single in that country called "Shout It Out".
 Later, when released in the United States, the song went to the top half of the Billboard Album Chart.

 Cody and Kingpin moved to the US in 1988, when they landed a record deal with Relativity Records.

 Upon arrival in the US, Cody guested guitar on Stu Hamm's album, Kings of Sleep, but remained a part of Kingpin.
 The band's name was changed to Shotgun Messiah to avoid copyright issues with a San Francisco group of the same name.
 Welcome To Bop City was remixed for American release as Shotgun Messiah in September 1989.

 Cody's guitar playing on the album included the song "The Explorer", called by Rolling Stone, "his showpiece instrumental".
 His work Shotgun Messiah garnered attention from peer publications such as Guitar Player, Musician, and Guitar magazines.

 Cody toured North American with Shotgun Messiah to support the album.